top of page

 Addictions

 We work to understand how addiction started, what keeps it running by examining your relationships to others and yourself.
-Feeling not good enough can be one of many negative, historic and repetitive thoughts about yourself.
+Feeling not good enough can be one of many negative and repetitive thoughts and beliefs.
+Once we start seeing what keeps you stuck, it becomes easier to find alternatives and ways out of it.

 Nature exploration